-Highlight performances include Bonnaroo, Resident band at FloydFest, BhaktiFest, World Café Live, Blissfest, The ARK, Alex Grey’s CoSM, the Salvador Dali Museum, Shakori Hills Grassroots Festival, headlining The Islands Folk Fest (Vancouver), WMNF’s Tropical Heat Wave Festival, The Levitt Pavilions, WoodSongs at the Kentucky Theater (on PBS), Nashville’s Bluebird Café, Music City Roots, Tim Robbins’ WTF?!
-Fest, The Montreal Folk Festival, The Stan Rogers Folk Festival, and many more.
+Highlight performances include Bonnaroo, Resident band at FloydFest, Vancouver Island Musicfest, LEAF Festival, BhaktiFest, World Café Live, Blissfest, The ARK, Alex Grey’s CoSM, the Salvador Dali Museum, Shakori Hills Grassroots Festival, headlining The Islands Folk Fest (Vancouver), Hillside Festival, Oregon Shakespeare Festival, Wild Goose Festival, WMNF’s Tropical Heat Wave Festival, The Levitt Pavilions, WoodSongs at the Kentucky Theater (on PBS), Nashville’s Bluebird Café, Music City Roots, Tim Robbins’ WTF?!
+Fest, The Montreal Folk Festival, The Stan Rogers Folk Festival, Riverhawk, and many more.

-Highlight collaborations and opening slots for other artists include Ani DiFranco, Philip Glass, Jon Anderson (YES), Joan Osborne, Snatam Kaur, Steve Kilbey (The Church), Ramy Essam, California Guitar Trio, Bell Orchestre, Neko Case, Jim Lauderdale, Omar Faruk Tekbilek, Mercan Dede, and many more.
+Highlight performances/collaborations include Ani DiFranco (opener), Philip Glass (opener), Jon Anderson (YES) (co-writer), Snatam Kaur (performances), Steve Kilbey (The Church) (co-wrote full album), Ramy Essam, California Guitar Trio, Bell Orchestre, Neko Case, Jim Lauderdale, Omar Faruk Tekbilek, Mercan Dede, Malcolm Burn, Oz Fritz, Vance Powell, Kevin Clash (Elmo), Kevin Hearn (from the Barenaked Ladies), Cy Curnin (from The FIXX), GangstaGrass, Jai Uttal and many more.